7 Major Differences between English and Chinese

 7. Emphasis

-English puts more emphasis on the first part of the sentence while Chinese put the emphasis on the last part of the sentence.
+English puts more emphasis on the first part of the sentence while Chinese puts the emphasis on the last part of the sentence.

-This characteristic is especially apparent in sentences which include logic with drawing conclusions or expression of results.
+This characteristic is especially apparent in sentences that include logic with drawing conclusions or expressing results.
 In English, the conclusion is described first, and the facts are described at the end of the sentence.
 In Chinese, it is the opposite.
-First, the facts will be described and then the results, conclusions, etc. For example:
+First, the facts will be described, and then the results, conclusions, etc. For example:

 由于贵国政府的提议,才得以这样快地重新实现访问。这使我感到特别高兴。